Anne Johnson is co-chair of the firm’s Litigation Department while maintaining an active appellate and trial practice.

 - Successful resolution of products liability claims brought by the Brazos River Authority following four-week federal jury trial (2007)

-Ms. Johnson is also frequently consulted, and has written and spoken extensively, on judgment formation issues as a result of her involvement in Johnson & Higgins v.
+Anne is also frequently consulted, and has written and spoken extensively, on judgment formation issues as a result of her involvement in Johnson & Higgins v.
 Kenneco, the seminal Texas Supreme Court case on prejudgment interest law.